What is GMO?

 And you can imagine how disease resistance can help.
 The animals don’t become ill, don’t need medication, making the trait a win-win.

-How can gene editing help with climate change & the environment?
+How can gene editing help with the cost cutting measures?

 In hotter, less hospitable climates, we tend to build barns for our cattle.
 There, the cattle can find shade & comfort.